C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 belligerent or revenue officer of foreign power.
 Seizure may be unlawful,

-not give rise to a claim, as property may be returned--there must be a
+rise to a claim, as property may be returned--there must be a condemnation

-be a declaration of war or not: Vessel not covered if engaged in warlike
+declaration of war or not: Vessel not covered if engaged in warlike operations

-operations and loss is the direct result of these actions (carrying war
+and loss is the direct result of these actions (carrying war stores or

 5 Piracy: Added in 1937 to list of excluded perils.

-F.C. & S. Clause to exclude war risks; separate policies are effected
+& S. Clause to exclude war risks; separate policies are effected for

-property (with the exception of marine policies) should not be covered
+(with the exception of marine policies) should not be covered for war

-for war risks.
+risks.
 Protection against war risks needed for overseas trade.
+The

-The Waterborne Agreement gave protection for cargo before shipment and
+Waterborne Agreement gave protection for cargo before shipment and for 15 days

-for 15 days after discharge for transshipment.
-Currently, the protection
+after discharge for transshipment.
+Currently, the protection afforded by

-afforded by this agreement has been completely reversed.
-The current
+this agreement has been completely reversed.
+The current Institute War

-Institute War Clauses cover cargo only while in the overseas vessel, except
+Clauses cover cargo only while in the overseas vessel, except for damage caused

-of arrival at an enemy destination by your own nationals without loss or
+arrival at an enemy destination by your own nationals without loss or damage to

-damage to the insured interest.
-The Frustration Clause inserted on
+the insured interest.
+The Frustration Clause inserted on all voyage

 3 General Average Clause.